xiebaochun/cocos-docs/manual/framework/native/getting-started/v3.0/how-to-run-cpp-tests-on-mac-osx/en.md

 ## Environmental Requirements

-* Mac OS X 10.8 or above(the version this article used is 10.9)
+* Mac OS X 10.8 or later(the version this article used is 10.9)
-* Xcode 4.6.2 or above(the version this article used is 5.0.1.On the <https://developer.apple.com/downloads/index.action>, you can find different versions of Xcode)
+* Xcode 4.6.2 or later(the version this article used is 5.0.1.On the <https://developer.apple.com/downloads/index.action>, you can find different versions of Xcode)

 ## Run